 What Does It Mean When My Dog Is Hypothyroid?

-Hypothyroidism probably occurs in one dog and not in another because of a combination of lifestyle, the endocrine dysfunction I just mentioned and inborn genetic susceptibility. (breeds including setters, old English sheepdogs, American pit bulls, boxers, beagles, Maltese, dalmatians, cocker spaniels and golden retrievers all rank in the top 20 in breed susceptibility) (ref) In some cases, we know that three genes located on your dog’s chromosome 12 are involved. (ref)
+Hypothyroidism probably occurs in one dog and not in another because of a combination of lifestyle, the endocrine dysfunction I just mentioned and inborn genetic susceptibility.
+Breeds including setters, old English sheepdogs, American pit bulls, boxers, beagles, Maltese, dalmatians, cocker spaniels and golden retrievers all rank in the top 20 in breed susceptibility.
+In some of the cases, veterinarians know that three genes located on your dog’s chromosome 12 are involved. ( read here )

-Your dog’s thyroid gland consists of two small lobes located near the base of its neck.
+Your dog’s thyroid gland consists of two small lobes located near the underside of its neck.
 The active hormone this gland produces is T3 (triiodothyronine).
-Your dog’s thyroid gland also produces thyroxine or T4 in larger amounts that T3.
-But the dog’s body must convert T4 into T3 before it can be used.
-It is only T3 that has the ability to regulate the body’s metabolic rate.
+Your dog’s thyroid gland also produces thyroxine or T4.
+It produces more T4 than T3 .
+So your dog’s body must convert T4 into T3 before it can be utilized.
+It is only T3 that has the ability to regulate your dog’s metabolic rate.
 Metabolic rate is the rate at which it burns calories for energy and manufactures proteins and carbohydrates from ingested nutrients.
 Think of it somewhat like the gasoline supply to your car engine.
 When you press down on the accelerator, the car has more power and goes faster.
 When the thyroid gland releases more T3, the dog’s body does its metabolic work more diligently.